 To change the position of the arm, pull both the miter latch handle and the arm clamp handle forward.
 Observing the miter scale, swing the arm either right or left to the desired angle.
 The arm can quickly be located at the 0 and 45 degree marks by using the locator slots machined into the column ring.
+When you have located the saw at column ring.
 When you have located the saw at the required position engage both the miter latch and the arm clamp by pushing the handles back.

-!!!
-CAUTION !!!
-FOR ILLUSTRATION PURPOSES ONLY THE LOWER GUARD HAS BEEN REMOVED FOR THE PHOTOS USED IN THIS MANUAL.
+FOR ILLUSTRATION PURPOSES ONLY, THE LOWER GUARD HAS BEEN REMOVED FOR THE PHOTOS USED IN THIS MANUAL.
 IN ACTUAL USE BOTH UPPER AND LOWER GUARDS MUST REMAIN IN PLACE FOR SAFE CUTTING OPERATION.